Wisdomfe/Wisdomfe.github.io/about.md

 ![Image](images/Cosa-fare-a-Cortina-dAmpezzo-in-estate.jpg)

 We help corporates in the adoption of the latest advancements in Artificial Intelligence and Blockchain.
-We think these technologies can optimize productions and business line increasing the efficiency and profits
+We think these technologies can optimize productions and business line increasing the efficiency and profits.